-- An additional tax deferred $18,000 annually (in 2017) which escalates to $24,000 annually if you are over 50.
+- Tax benefits!
+With your hospital’s 457(b), you can invest an additional tax deferred $19,000 annually (in 2019).
+This escalates to $24,000 annually if you are over 50.
+Why do this?
 This lowers your taxable income.
 Like a 401(k), you pay income tax when you withdraw.
 Some 457(b)s even offer a Roth option.

-If you have a governmental 457(b) this is a “no-brainer”.
+If you have a governmental 457(b), this is a “no-brainer”.
 You should use it if you need more tax advantaged space to save in.
 Of course, this also depends on if the plan costs and fund choices are agreeable.
 Public 457(b)s can be rolled over into an IRA or 403(b)/401K(k) when you leave the job.

-Private 457(b)s are different story – the money you deposit technically belongs to your employer and can be used to pay off employer’s creditors.
+Private 457(b)s are different story.
+The money you deposit technically belongs to your employer and can be used to pay off employer’s creditors.
 This is only an issue if your hospital goes under.
 A good way to see if your hospital is afloat is to check their credit rating.
 I know this sounds scary but as far as I know, no one has lost their 457(b).

 The next step is to find out what the distribution options (if there are any) are when you leave the job.

-You want multiple options – preferably you can defer distribution until retirement age and take money over time to control your taxable income.
-The main “con” of a private 457(b) is that you can only roll it into another private 457(b) (if the new private 457(b) accepts rollovers….they don’t have to.
+You want multiple options.
+Preferably, you can defer distribution until retirement age and take money over time to control your taxable income.
+The main “con” of a private 457(b) is that you can only roll it into another private 457(b).
+Another catch is this.
+Your new private 457(b) would have to accept rollovers, and they don’t have to.

 A 457(b) is a way to have access to your money before age 59.5 besides a taxable account

 I am using my hospital’s private 457(b) account.
 I almost maxed it out last year ($16K) and will be maxing it out this year.
 My 457(b) plan is low cost and has a limited fund list but does include some basic Vanguard funds.
 Fortunately, the distribution options are very flexible so upon leaving this job, I can defer distribution until retirement age.